jmartinezot/skeleton-action-lab/README.md

   - `/home/datasets/NTU60/kaggle_raw/NTU60_CS.npz` – Kaggle download (one file drives all stacks here)
   - FreqMixFormer and CTR-GCN both accept the Kaggle NPZ directly; mount `/home/datasets/NTU60` into `/workspace/data/NTU60` for FreqMixFormer or bind the single file for CTR-GCN
   - `$HOME/MS-G3D_workdir` – writable work directory for MS-G3D runs
+  - `/home/weights/CLIP/` – optional cache for CLIP text encoder weights (ViT-B-32.pt, ViT-B-16.pt) used by FS-VAE

 ## 📦 Data Preparation

-The documentation assumes the NTU RGB+D 60 dataset lives outside the container at `/home/datasets/NTU60`.
-If your data sits elsewhere, adjust the host paths and bind mounts in the commands below.
+The documentation assumes the NTU RGB+D 60 dataset lives outside the container at `/home/datasets/NTU60`, and CLIP weights (when used) at `/home/weights/CLIP`.
+If your data or weights sit elsewhere, adjust the host paths and bind mounts in the commands below.
 Keep raw downloads and converted formats together so each model can reuse the same source files.

 ```text
 datasets/